Florida couple offers free beer as way to meet the neighbors

-CAPE CORAL, Fla.
-(AP) — A Florida couple came up with a great way to meet their new neighbors after moving into their home during the coronavirus pandemic.
+CAPE CORAL, Fla. — A Florida couple came up with a great way to meet their new neighbors after moving into their home during the coronavirus pandemic.
 They offered free beer.

 Amanda and Thomas Evans decided to move from Fort Myers to nearby Cape Coral just before the pandemic started last year.